 Sclerotherapy is a non-surgical treatment in which your doctor injects a chemical, called a sclerosant (irritant) into a vein, causing it to collapse and dry out.
 It eventually gets reabsorbed by the body and disappears.
-Traditional sclerotherapy using a liquid sclerosant is most effective on spider veins or smaller varicose veins, especially on the hands and legs.
+Traditional sclerotherapy uses a liquid sclerosant that is effective on spider veins or smaller varicose veins, especially on the hands and legs.
 It is sometimes used as an adjunct to other vein treatments.
-For medium to larger veins, a thicker, foamy substance is used instead.
+For medium to larger veins, a thicker, foam sclerosant is used instead.

 Surface laser and light treatments for spider veins